hsehastian/medogo/README.md

 }

 ```
-6. other then `func main()` any other new function should return data type e.g.
+6. function in Go can return data type e.g.
 ```go
 func newCard() string {
     return "Five of Diamonds"
 }
 ```
-7. we can call all function in other go file as long as it using same package name e.g.
+7. we can call a function in other go file as long as it using same package name e.g.
 ```go
 // main.go
 package main